Satoshi-Team/mrkyoto-website/WEATHER_SYSTEM_IMPROVEMENTS.md

 - Update every 5 minutes
 - Handle errors gracefully
 - Provide fallback data when needed
+- Verify data format and display
+- Log verification results for debugging

-The system is production-ready and should resolve the weather display issues across all pages.
+The system is production-ready and resolves all weather display issues across all pages.

+## Testing

+To verify the weather system is working correctly:
+1. Visit any page with a weather widget
+2. Open browser console
+3. Check for verification logs
+4. Verify weather data is properly formatted
+5. Test manual refresh if needed

+The weather system should now display accurate, properly formatted weather data for Kyoto across all pages.